Why a car won't start troubleshooting tips.

 Of course, you can call your local automobile association or a towing service and have your car towed to a local repair shop, but if you want to know why it doesn't start, read further.

 The process that goes on from the moment you put the key into the ignition to the point where the engine is running involves a few steps.
 Once you know at which step things go wrong, you will have a better idea why your car won't start and what to do.
+If your car has a push button start system, read this guide.

 Answer these questions; if the answer has a link, follow it; if not, continue to the next questions.